clausqr/qrsim2/readme.md

 2. focus on the rigid body attitude control problem,
 3. provide a nice way to visualize what's going on.

 I used it on my thesis to test a global, robust, non-linear controller based on Lyapunov functions.
-This controller can to track any arbitrart desired orientation of the Quadrotor within a certain error bound, and the results provide a way to translate bounded measurement and navigation errors to final pointing accuracy errors, and also to obtain a bound on the tracking accuracy given the timestep used for the digital implementation of the continuous controller.
+This controller can to track any arbitrary desired orientation of the Quadrotor within a specified error bound, and the results provide a way to translate bounded measurement and navigation errors to final pointing accuracy errors, and also to obtain a bound on the tracking accuracy given the timestep used for the digital implementation of the continuous controller.
 If you want to find out more please have a look at my [thesis](http://psic.fi.uba.ar/Publicaciones/Tesis/Rosito/Rosito.pdf)!

 [![ScreenShot](https://github.com/clausqr/qrsim2/raw/master/clipWUM7wxO1uRY.png)](https://www.youtube.com/watch?v=WUM7wxO1uRY)